Allergic Asthma; Common Triggers and How to Get Relief

 Salicylates

-Salicylates are a family of food chemicals that occur naturally in plants, which can triggers reactions in asthmatics.
-They act as a natural pesticide and protect plants from insects, fungi, bacteria and disease.
 They are present in fruits, especially if unripe and in the skin, vegetables, nuts, spices, herbs, james, honey, tea, coffee, yeast extracts, beer, wine, and natural flavorings.
 They are also created synthetically and can be found in perfumes, cleaning products, washing powders, botanical oils, and medications.
 Salicylates have an cumulative effect over time and the tolerated amount varies from person to person.

 Aspirin induced asthma is due to a type of salicylate, salicylic acid, present in medications like aspirin, NSAIDS and beta blockers, which can trigger asthmatic symptoms from over production of pro inflammatory leukotrienes.

-Managing asthma symptoms
+Managing Allergic Asthma symptoms

 Supplementation